 We are often told by friends and family not to go somewhere because it is too dangerous.
 For the most part, we go anyways and discover friendly people and fun adventures.
 But this travel novel is an example of what happens when you push your luck just a little too far!

 By Gregory David Roberts

 Shantaram is an epic saga of loss, hope, faith, and redemption.
 The protagonist is a convicted Australian bank robber who escapes prison and flees to Mumbai, India (called ‘Bombay’ at the time) to build a new life.
-Along the way he works as a slum doctor, a drug dealer, passport forger, weapons smuggler, and Bollywood actor.
+Along the way, he works as a slum doctor, drug dealer, passport forger, weapons smuggler, and Bollywood actor.